Composite Depreciation reduces overhead, lowers the risk of accounting errors, and makes asset management more efficient.

-Fortunately, most companies can avoid the extra labor and confusion in such cases by turning to methods called Composite or Group Depreciation.
-Accounting practice almost everywhere must conform to country and international GAAP (Generally Accepted Accounting Principles).
-And, GAAP almost everywhere allows composite depreciation, whereby owners depreciate an entire asset group as a single entity.
+Fortunately, most companies can avoid the extra labor and confusion in such cases by turning to methods for Composite or Group Depreciation.
+Accounting practice almost everywhere must conform to the country and international GAAP (Generally Accepted Accounting Principles).
+And, GAAP practically everywhere allows composite depreciation, whereby owners depreciate an entire asset group as a single entity.

 depreciation begins with a summary of

 depreciation information for assets in each of the four office equipment categories.

 Notice that composite depreciation will base calculations for all asset categories in the Office Equipment group on the straight-line (SL) method.
 From these figures, the firm calculates a composite rate and a composite life.

 Composite rate = Total depreciation per year / Total original cost